eosnewyork/eospy/README.md

 Usage: /usr/local/bin/cleos get SUBCOMMAND

 Subcommands:
+  get
-  info                        Get current blockchain information block                       Retrieve a full block from the blockchain account                     Retrieve an account from the blockchain code                        Retrieve the code and ABI for an account abi                         Retrieve the ABI for an account table                       Retrieve the contents of a database table currency                    Retrieve information related to standard currencies accounts                    Retrieve accounts associated with a public key servants                    Retrieve accounts which are servants of a given account transaction                 Retrieve a transaction from the blockchain actions                     Retrieve all actions with specific account name referenced in authorization or receiver
+    info                        Get current blockchain information
+    block                       Retrieve a full block from the blockchain account                     Retrieve an account from the blockchain code                        Retrieve the code and ABI for an account abi                         Retrieve the ABI for an account table                       Retrieve the contents of a database table currency                    Retrieve information related to standard currencies accounts                    Retrieve accounts associated with a public key servants                    Retrieve accounts which are servants of a given account transaction                 Retrieve a transaction from the blockchain actions                     Retrieve all actions with specific account name referenced in authorization or receiver
 ```

 This library is very much a work in progress however it has enough implemented to validate a chain.